Arkiant/freegames/Readme.md

 This repository is a experiment in go, we'll try to create a bot that notifies of free games.

-## Requirements

-- Daily check for free games
-- If you find new games, save them to the database and notify all clients
-- If any client requests about new games, return the new games from the database

 ## Architecture

 We will proceed to explain the architecture of the system.
 We don't want to be tied to any particular technology in terms of database, client or game platform, so the hexagonal architecture is going to be great for this.